agraymd/agraymd.github.io/readMe.md

 This is how the contact functionality of [the resume page](https://agraymd.github.io/alexanderGrayResume042024.html) works.

+I don't actually expect serious messages here, I just had the idea as a project and wanted to see how far I could take it.

-### CODE:
+### C SOCKET HTTP SERVER CODE:

 - Updated 21-APRIL-2024 to continue reading request until entire body is read or client terminates.

-- I noticed an issue where messages sent from Safari were not having the entire request body
+- I noticed an issue where requests sent from Safari did not have the entire request body, but only some of the request headers.

-- I took captures on each side and noticed that Safari was sendin the whole request, but it was incomplete on the server side
+- I took captures on the server and client, and noticed that Safari clients were sending the whole request, but it was incomplete on the server side.
+I also used Developer tools in the browser to validate.

-- This indicated that the code was closing the socket before reading the entire message, so I used GPT to fix it
+- This indicated that the code was closing the socket before reading the entire message, so I used GPT to fix the C socket code.

+- After implementing changes and testing, the entire message is received from Safari clients.

 ```C
 #include <stdio.h>